freedomofpress/securedrop/docs/https_source_interface.rst

     # Replace <unique_hash> with the token provided by Digicert
     $ sudo vi /var/www/securedrop/.well-known/pki-validation/<unique_hash>.txt

+.. note:: If you see "File Not Found" when navigating to this file in Tor Browser,
+    check out the latest release in your *Admin Workstation* and re-run ``./securedrop-admin install``.

 While the `CAB forum`_ has specified that ``.onion`` certificates may have a maximum lifetime of 15 months, we have heard that some folks have run into issues with such certificates, and currently it seems safest to give the